whatzgnu/pysphere/README.md

 pip install -U pysphere
 ```

-You can aslo find the source package and windows installer in the [downloads](http://code.google.com/p/pysphere/downloads/list) section.
 To install it from the source package:

 1. Unzip the package
 2. run: `python setup.py install`

 ### Quick Example

 Here's how you power on a virtual machine.
-See also the [getting started guide](http://code.google.com/p/pysphere/wiki/GettingStarted) and the project's [wiki](http://code.google.com/p/pysphere/w/list) with the full documentation.
+See also the [getting started guide](https://github.com/argos83/pysphere/blob/wiki/GettingStarted.md) and the project's [wiki](https://github.com/argos83/pysphere/tree/wiki) with the full documentation.

 ```
 >>> from pysphere import VIServer